shewit-gh/AMP-Temari-Info/README.md

-Before runing make sure to start your mongodb database by using the command:
+Before running make sure to start your mongodb database by using the command:
-"net start MongoDB" on cmd adminstrator
+"net start MongoDB" on cmd administrator

 To stop the database use :
- "net stop MongoDB" on cmd adminstrator
+ "net stop MongoDB" on cmd administrator

 run the command : "npm install" to get the dependencies installed